Yeru0/Yeru0/README.md

 🌱 I'm currently (07.
 2022.) working on a webpage.

-📫 If you want to reach me for some wierd reason you can write me an email about it to: yeru065077@gmail.com
+📫 If you want to reach me for some wierd reason you can write me an email to: yeru065077@gmail.com